pypa/cibuildwheel/docs/options.md

                         don't run on your development machine.
 For "windows", you need to run in Windows, and it will build and test for all versions of Python.
 Default: auto.
+  --archs ARCHS         Comma-separated list of CPU architectures to build
+                        for.
+If unspecified, builds the architectures natively supported on this machine.
+Set this option to build an architecture via emulation, for example, using
+                        binfmt_misc and qemu.
+Default: auto Choices: auto, x86_64, i686, aarch64, ppc64le, s390x, x86, AMD64
   --output-dir OUTPUT_DIR
                         Destination folder for the wheels.
   --print-build-identifiers